Sarah Espenshade, LCSW, CAADC Chief Executive Officer

-Sarah Espenshade is a Licensed Clinical Social Worker with an Advanced Certification in Drug and Alcohol Counseling and is certified in Cognitive Behavioral Therapy.
-Sarah received her Masters degree in Social Work with a Clinical Concentration, Health/ Mental Health specialization from Temple University and a Bachelor of Arts from the University of Pennsylvania.
+Sarah Espenshade, Chief Executive Officer and Founder is a Licensed Clinical Social Worker with an Advanced Certification in Drug and Alcohol Counseling and is certified in Cognitive Behavioral Therapy.
+Sarah received her Masters degree in Social Work with a Clinical Concentration, Health/Mental Health specialization from Temple University, and a Bachelor of Arts from the University of Pennsylvania.
 Sarah also has a Certificate in Drug and Alcohol Counseling from Villanova University and a Certificate in Cognitive Behavioral Therapy from Bryn Mawr School of Social Work.
-Sarah has 10 years of experience treating adolescents and adults in inpatient, outpatient, academic and community based settings and has provided clinical consultation and support to various recovery organizations and educational institutions.
-She has also assisted numerous families mobilize their loved ones into treatment and provided clinical oversight throughout their continum of care.
-Sarah specializes in Addiction and treating complex dually diagnosed individuals.
-Sarah takes a client centered, systems oriented, holistic approach to treating addiction and other mental health disorder utilizing evidenced based practices including CBT, DBT, motivational interviewing, experiential therapy, solution focused therapy in conjunction with the 12 steps and SMART recovery models.
+Sarah has over 12 years of experience treating adolescents and adults in inpatient, outpatient, academic, and community based settings and has provided clinical consultation and support to various recovery organizations and institutions.
+Sarah has also assisted numerous families mobilize their loved ones into treatment and provided clinical oversight throughout their continuum of care.
+Sarah prides herself on thinking outside of the box and offering non-traditional, multi-systematic solutions to complex situations.
+Sarah takes a client centered, systems oriented, holistic treatment approach to treating utilizing evidence based practices including CBT, DBT, motivational interviewing, experiential therapy, solution focused therapy, CRAFT and EMDR in conjunction with the 12 steps and SMART recovery models.